Andrew McMahon

 Andrew Ross McMahon (born September 3, 1982) is an American singer-songwriter.
-He was the vocalist, pianist and primary lyricist for the bands Something Corporate and main songwriter for Jack's Mannequin and performs solo both under his own name as well as his moniker, Andrew McMahon in the Wilderness.
+He is the vocalist, pianist and primary lyricist for the bands Something Corporate and main songwriter for Jack's Mannequin and performs solo both under his own name as well as his moniker, Andrew McMahon in the Wilderness.
 On April 30, 2013, he debuted his first solo work, an EP titled The Pop Underground, which was followed by his debut album Andrew McMahon in the Wilderness, released on October 14, 2014.
 His second album, Zombies on Broadway, was released on February 10, 2017.
 He released his third album, Upside Down Flowers, on November 16, 2018.
+His fourth album, Tilt at the Wind No More, was released on March 31, 2023.
 His memoir, Three Pianos, was published by Princeton Architectural Press on October 26, 2021.

 Early life

 McMahon was born in Concord, Massachusetts.
 He briefly lived in Ho-Ho-Kus, New Jersey, until 1991, when his family moved to Bexley, Ohio, where he attended Cassingham Elementary School.
 McMahon's family relocated frequently due to his father's occupation in retail.
 McMahon recalls that while he was in fourth grade, they briefly stayed in California to support his mother's family after the loss of her brother.
 Following the death of his uncle, who was an artist himself, McMahon became inspired to get involved with music and began teaching himself piano soon afterward.

 McMahon's family decided to settle in California shortly before he entered eighth grade.
 He would later describe himself as "a pudgy, outgoing, artistic little kid who never quite fit into the California scene".
 He graduated from Dana Hills High School in 2000.